-Do you enjoy indian food as much as I do?
-I could literally eat indian everyday, the flavors, richness and variety of indian dishes is just incredible.
+Do you enjoy Indian food as much as I do?
+I could literally eat Indian every day.
+The flavors, richness, and variety of Indian dishes are just incredible.

 In my opinion, this is the perfect vegan dish to serve when you have vegans AND meat eaters at the table.
 Everyone loves these veggie balls!

-The masala sauce is easy to make, it takes some time to prepare though since you have to cook it for 30-40 minutes.
-No active time, don’t worry!
+The masala sauce is easy to make and relies on onions, garlic, ginger, tomatoes, and spices.
+It takes some time to prepare though since you have to cook it for 30-40 minutes.
+This is not active time, don’t worry!

-Do not lower the amount of spices, it’s what gives this sauce it’s magical smell and taste.
-Fenugreek seeds are optional, but recommended.
+The sauce gets its magical smell and taste from the spices: cumin, garam masala, turmeric, and fenugreek leaves.
+Fenugreek leaves are optional but recommended.
 I only discovered fenugreek recently and I love this spice, it has a nutty and maple flavor.
-You can find fenugreek seeds here.
+You can find dried fenugreek leaves here.

 - 3 medium onions, finely sliced